nicolaei/master/docs/thesis/source/02_existing_research.md

 According to [@ActiveScanPerformance] up to 90% of all probe responses carry redundant information, and up to 60 percent of all management traffic in a WLAN can be probe traffic.
-This is especially true for heavily utilized channels (over 50% utilization), which typically exist in urban environments.
+This is especially true for heavily utilized channels (channels with over 50% utilization), which typically exist in urban environments.

 This heavy utilization takes a special toll on real-time applications such as